MattHalloran/ReactGraphQLTemplate/README.md

 1. Open Docker Desktop
 2. Go to Resources -> WSL Integration
 3. Select the Ubuntu distro
 4. Apply and restart

-The next steps should not be needed if you use WSL correctly.
-But if you end up changing things without using WSL, complete the following:
-1. Change the default terminal to support Unix commands:
-    1. Enter `CTRL+SHIFT+P` to open the Command Palette
-    2. Search and select `Terminal: Select Default Profile`
-    3. Change the terminal to `Git Bash`
-2. Make sure that the project's script files aren't converted to Windows line endings.
-To accomplish this:
+### 3. Make sure files are using `LF` line endings (Windows only)
-    1. Open a `Git Bash` terminal in VSCode (should be the default now)
+1. Open a terminal in the WSL distro you're using for the project (either from Windows Terminal or the built-in terminal in VSCode)
-    2. Enter `git config --global core.autocrlf false`.
-If you already downloaded the project, you may need to delete it and redownload.
-Alternatively, I'm sure you could find a script online that converts file line endings.
+2. `git config --global core.autocrlf false`
+3. `git config --global core.eol lf`
+4. To apply this retroactively:
+    4.1. `git rm --cached -rf .`
+    4.2. `git diff --cached --name-only -z | xargs -n 50 -0 git add -f`
+    4.3. `git ls-files -z | xargs -0 rm`
+    4.4. `git checkout .`

-### 3. Set up Remote Development (if you can't develop locally)
+### 4. Set up Remote Development (if you can't develop locally)
 A more detailed guide (minus step 1) can be [found here](https://www.digitalocean.com/community/tutorials/how-to-use-visual-studio-code-for-remote-development-via-the-remote-ssh-plugin).
 1. Follow the [deployment steps](https://github.com/MattHalloran/ReactGraphQLTemplate#deploying-project) to learn how to host a VPS and set it up correctly
 2. Set up a pair of SSH keys.
 Make note of the file location that the keys are stored in